 Galway is only about an hour away from Knock airport, but rather than head straight there we took the opportunity to drive the scenic route through the magnificent Connemara Loop.
 It was a brilliant decision and a fantastic introduction to the type of landscapes we could expect from the rest of the Emerald Isle on our road trip.
 We came across castles, cathedrals and deserted beaches that we had all to ourselves.
 Don’t miss a stop off at the stunning Kylemore Abbey!

 Galway itself is a lively, youthful, musical city is one that must make it onto your road trip list.
 It really oozes the essence of Ireland with it’s fun, colourful and welcoming atmosphere, and there’s plenty to see in Galway as well as enjoying the legendary craic.
 We spent two nights here, arriving late on the first evening due to enjoying driving around the Connemara Loop before heading straight out to enjoy some of the nightlife.
 There are more pubs than you could believe so though it’s easy to find one, it’s harder to pick which one to settle in.
+Naturally with so many pubs there’s also lots of tasty typical Irish food knocking about.
 Our second day, and only full one in Galway, was spent seeing the sights before enjoying some more of the nightlife and visiting a couple more pubs.
 Check out our full post on Galway here.

 Cliffs of Moher & Killarney – 3 Nights